 Stop Every Tracking Activity By Ad Blocker Plugins

-Plugins, such as Privacy Badger, Ghostery, or Disconnect, stop all intrusive ads by blocking cookies and prevent advertisers from building your profile based on your internet activities.
+Plugins like Privacy Badger, Ghostery, and Disconnect can stop annoying ads by blocking cookies and preventing advertisers from creating a profile based on your online behaviour.

 Using Vpn Could Help

-It would also help unblock sites that are restricted and banned in some countries.
+It would also aid in gaining access to sites that are blocked or restricted in some nations.

 Remain Anonymous Through A Private Browser